jjjordan/joe-colors/README.md

 ## Converting from VIM schemes

-Most of the schemes here are generated from the VIM script scheme, which is performed by the `convertvim.py` program.
+Most of the schemes here are generated from the VIM script schemes, which is performed by the `convertvim.py` program.
 The `Makefile` here is also geared towards automating this process: